OchiengFess/Data-Analysis/005-RealEstate_CustomerCare/README.md

 🔀 Dynamic filtering enables custom view for different operational leads

 ### 🚀 How to Explore
--Open the .pbix file in Power BI Desktop
+- Open the .pbix file in Power BI Desktop

--Interact with slicers to view trends by channel, category, or month
+- Interact with slicers to view trends by channel, category, or month

--Hover or click through visuals to drill into specific KPIs -Modify DAX measures in the data model as needed
+- Hover or click through visuals to drill into specific KPIs
+- Modify DAX measures in the data model as needed

 📬 Contact
 Festus Ochieng — LinkedIn